 Built at a cost of almost $500 million, the Shanghai International Circuit is located on the outskirts of Shanghai, one of the largest cities in the world with a population of over 24 million.
 The circuit was designed by Hermann Tilke and was built on reclaimed marshland.
 The first race was held in 2004 and won by Rubens Barrichello in a Ferrari.
 With a capacity of 200 000 spectators, the Shanghai circuit is the largest on the current Formula 1 calendar.
 But after drawing in excess of this number for the inaugural race weekend in 2004, attendances have never reached capacity since and are now approximately 140 000 for the whole weekend.
 In September 2017, the organizers of the Chinese Grand Prix signed a new 3-year contract with Formula 1 to guarantee the event until at least 2020.

 - Michael Schumacher recorded his last race victory at the Shanghai circuit in 2006.
 The Chinese Grand Prix was also the venue for the first victory of the Red Bull team (2009) and Nico Rosberg (2012).

 - After their first victory in 2009, the British national anthem was incorrectly played on the podium for Red Bull.
 Though the team’s base is in Britain, the team itself is registered with the Austrian national racing authority, meaning the Austrian national anthem should have been played.

 - The circuit layout is based on the Chinese ‘Shang’ (上) character , which means ‘to ascend’ and also gives Shanghai its name.

-- The circuit, comprised of a series of long straights (including the longest of any current F1 circuit) is notoriously difficult on brakes.
+- The circuit, comprised of a series of long straights plus two 270 degree corners, is notoriously difficult on tires and brakes.

 Chinese Grand Prix Facts